luke2533/prime-mobile/README.md

 Issue: Adding the same phone or with diffrent options to the bag when the same phone is already in the bag causes errors

+### 6.42 Add same phone to bag more then once

+Additions:

+- Add same phone to bag more then once

 ## 7.0 Deployment

 ### 7.1 Local deployment